-The global market has a growing demand for evolved Interior Designers with competences both in the architectural composition of a space and in the design of furniture elements, in order to organise and improve the relation among space, objects and people.
+The global market has a growing demand for evolved Interior Designers with competences both in the architectural composition of space and in the design of furniture elements, to organise and improve the relation among space, objects and people.

 The three years course in Interior and Furniture Design trains professionals able to participate in the whole design process: from the first sketches to the final project.
-The goal is training an Interior Designer speialised in furniture, able to combine the work and management of a project focused on space organisation and interior decoration with a design-oriented attitude .
+The goal is training an Interior Designer specialised in furniture, able to combine the work and management of a project focused on space organisation and interior decoration with a design-oriented attitude.

 Career opportunities - Interior Designer, Furniture Designer, Product Designer, Concept Designer, Materials, Components and Technical Devices Researcher, Product Specialist.